An explicit class of Lagrangian surfaces: The degree 3 cover

 \section{The degree \texorpdfstring{\(3\)}{3} cover}

 The construction of the degree $3$ cover $A \dashrightarrow \mathbb P^2$ has been sketched by the second author in \cite{mor}.
 The goal of this section is to investigate and understand explicitly this rational map.
 From now on we shall assume that $(A,L_A)$ is a $(1,6)$ abelian surface.
 Every such surface admits a description as $A=B/\langle b \rangle $, where $(B,L_B)$ is a $(1,3)$ abelian surface and $b$ is a non trivial $2-$torsion point.
-Now let us denote by $\pi:B \to A$ the degree $2$ isogeny, we get that $F=\pi_*L_B$ is a rank $2$ vector bundle with $c_2(F)=3$. \\ First of all, we report the result of \cite{mor} (to which we address the reader for the proof).
+Now let us denote by $\pi:B \to A$ the degree $2$ isogeny, we get that $F=\pi_*L_B$ is a rank $2$ vector bundle with $c_2(F)=3$. \\ First of all, we report the result of \cite{mor} (to which we address the reader for a complete proof).
+We will suppose that the line bundle $L_B$ does not admit a subsheaf of the form $\mathcal O_B(nC)$ where $C$ is an elliptic curve and $n\ge 2$ and that all divisors in $|L_B|$ do not contain an elliptic curve invariant by translating by $b$.
+This is a sufficient condition for $L_B$ to be globally generated (see \cite[Lemma 10.1.2]{BirkenhakeLange1992complex}) and for $F$ to be globally generated in codimension $1$, which is the condition required in \cite{mor} to be able to construct a degree $3$ morphism (see Section 1, Section 3 and Lemma 3.1 of \cite{mor}).